Protecting the Disability Vote

 • Locate your Town/City Clerk’s Office.

-• Show your Maine Driver’s License, Maine State ID OR provide your Social Security Number at the Town Office.
+• Show your Maine driver’s license, Maine State ID OR provide your Social Security Number at the Town/City Clerk’s Office.

-• Other accepted documents are: birth certificate, signed social security card, student ID, utility bill, bank statement, or paycheck.
+• If you prefer, you may instead use your birth certificate, signed social security card, student ID, utility bill, bank statement, or paycheck.

 • Complete the voter registration card.